iOSnycCollaborate/documentation/README.md

 # documentation
 Click on the Wiki for more info.
 - Join us
-- Make friends
+- Make friends, or keep in touch
-- Work on FOSS projects together
+- Work on OSS projects together
 - Grow/Learn
+-